 Rose bushes are hardy plants with thick, strong stalks and leaves.
 The flowers that these plants produce are among the more delicate varieties, and the lighter the petal, the easier it is to notice the effects of time and damage.
 Keeping your roses protected from the heat and rays of the sun with a shade cover during especially hot months can go a long way toward keeping blooms fresh since roses should be getting about six hours of sunlight a day.

-Be sure to offer your roses ample water and make sure your soil is well-draining and aerated to prevent possible fungus growth.
+Be sure to offer your roses ample water and make sure your soil is well-draining and aerated to prevent possible fungal growth.
 Fertilizer for roses can ensure that your plants are getting proper nutrients, and it should be offered about once per month from early spring to midsummer.

 Mildew and pest removal should be made a priority if you notice these things on or around your plants.
-An organic fungicide can eliminate certain fungal overgrowth, and insecticidal soap can kill harmful pests, like aphids, that can cause rose plants to turn brown.
+An organic fungicide can eliminate certain types of fungal growth, and insecticidal soap can kill harmful pests, like aphids, that can cause rose plants to turn brown.
 When pruning your roses or deadheading blooms, be sure to clean your pruning shears between each use, as failure to do so can transfer harmful diseases, light blight, if they exist on your plants.

 Making Cut Roses Last